hackclub/hackclub/workshops/python-security/README.md

 This asks the user what they want to do.
 In Python, `input()` prompts the user for input and stops until they input something.

-After getting the user's choice, ask them for their password"
+After getting the user's choice, ask them for their password:

 ```py
 pwd = input("Password: ")
 ```

-For now, we're going to store the password in a temporary variable.
+For now, we're going to store the password in plaintext in a temporary variable.
 But as you'll find out in a second, we'll need to do a lot more than that if we want our password generator to be secure.

 Under the last line you wrote, add this: